RecSpot-App-Development/RecSpot/README.md

 - [x]  User can select 'Record' so that they can make their video
 - [x] User can play and pause the song provided
 - [x] User can play the song selections from their phones
-- [x] User can view 3 of the edit options which are:
+- [x] User can view 1 of the edit options which is:
 - [ ]  User can view/add the various edit options provided

 ### App Walkthrough GIF for Sprint 1